-Shawnee and Wyandotte counties, KS; Greater Kansas City, MO; Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Pennsylvania and Vermont
+Shawnee and Wyandotte counties, KS; Greater Kansas City, MO; Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Pennsylvania, Vermont and Washington, D.C.

 Call today to schedule your campus visit and get a glimpse of the K-State experience.
 We hope to welcome you soon as the newest member of our Wildcat family!

 Minor: American ethnic studies

 Hometown: Kansas City, Kansas

 College activities: Black Student Union, Multicultural Ambassador, United Black Voices Gospel Choir and Delta Sigma Theta Sorority Inc.

 When I visited K-State in high school, I felt like I was already a part of the Wildcat family.
 We were treated with so much hospitality and all my questions, comments and concerns were honestly answered.

 I knew K-State was right for me when I was introduced to all the resources it has to offer, including the Career Center, Writing Center, free tutoring, counseling, financial aid services and so much more.